Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

 Main objective
 ^^^^^^^^^^^^^^

 In this lecture we will introduce the concept of sequence alignment.
 We will show you how to use BLAST via the web-based interface from the NCBI and via the command line.
+We will also show you how to perform multiple sequence alignment.

 Learning objectives
 ^^^^^^^^^^^^^^^^^^^

-* Students understand the aim of sequence alignment
+* Students understand the purpose of sequence alignment
-* Students can use BLAST via the NCBI's web interface
+* Students can use BLAST via the NCBI's web interface and interpret the output
 * Students can use BLAST on the command line and with a custom database
 * Students can perform a multiple sequence alignment